top of page

 Mathew is a Jersey Cross and a survivor of the dairy industry.
 In the dairy industry, since males cannot produce milk, they are typically seen as waste products.
 This means they are either discarded immediately, days after birth, or sent to become veal calves where they will only live to be 16 - 18 weeks of age.
 Mathew was spared and grew to become playful and curious.

 With his distinct patches and varying shades of brown, many people comment on how "cute" Mathew is.
-Even though Mathew is indeed handsome, looks are irrelevant when you're born for the purpose of loosing your life.
-Every day we're thankful that Mathew was able to make it to sanctuary and that he found family in the herd.
+Even though Mathew is indeed handsome, looks are irrelevant when you're born for the purpose of losing your life.
+Everyday we're thankful that Mathew was able to make it to sanctuary and that he found family in the herd.

 Empty Stage_edited.jpg